Take it or leave it…

 But what happens after that?

-People will change jobs, accounts will grow.
+People will change jobs and accounts will grow.

 And LinkedIn built a tool for that: Saved Searches.

 The Save Search feature allows you to get notified when new people match your search results.
-It’s one of best lead search automation tool.

-It is a great way to identify new ideal customers, get lead recommendations and reach out to people as soon as they get into their new position.
+It’s a great way to identify new ideal customers, get lead recommendations and reach out to people as soon as they get into their new position.

 If you click on the New, you will get access to the list of leads that recently matched your search filters.